Hesperian Health Guides

 See more information about HIV infection and how it spreads.
 Also see another medicine, cotrimoxazole, that prevents many infections in people with HIV.
 Women in areas where there is a lot of tuberculosis should talk to a health worker about taking isoniazid to prevent TB.

 Where can people get ART?
 ART medicines are available from HIV or AIDS treatment programs, from clinics and hospitals, and from programs for prevention of mother-to-child (or parent-to-child) transmission, called PMTCT or PPTCT programs.
 In many places, the medicines are free.
-A woman taking ART should have regular health care visits.
+Anyone taking ART should have regular health care visits.

 When should someone start ART?
 The best time to start ART is as soon as you know you are HIV positive.
 But some places ask for a CD4 test, a blood test that measures the strength of the immune system.
-Then start ART when the CD4 count is less than 350 (a healthy CD4 count is 500-1500).
+Then start ART when the CD4 count is less than 350 (a healthy CD4 count is 500 to 1500).
 When CD4 tests are not available, ART may be started based on other illnesses a woman has.
 Women with HIV and tuberculosis should start ART 2 to 8 weeks after beginning tuberculosis treatment, no matter what their CD4 count is.
 Women with HIV and hepatitis B should also start ART as soon as possible.

 Someone who takes ART must take it every day, without fail.
 If a person stops taking ART, their HIV will start making them ill again.
 Taking ART some days and not others lets HIV become resistant to the medicines, which means that those medicines will no longer work as well to treat their HIV.
-A midwife, as well as people who manage ART programs, can work to ensure there is a steady supply of ART for people with HIV.
+Midwives, as well as people who manage ART programs, can work to ensure there is a steady supply of ART for people with HIV.

 Talking to another person using ART can help people find ways to deal with side effects of the medicines.
 Help identify who in the family or household can encourage and support them in taking ART.
 Keeping HIV a secret can make it difficult to take medicines at the right time.

 What medicines are in ART?
 Usually 3 or 4 medicines make up an ART combination.
 Sometimes 2 or 3 medicines are combined in 1 pill.
 In some places, people are tested to see what medicines will be best for them.
-Where testing is not available, a few combinations that work well for most people are used.
+Where this testing is not available, a few combinations that work well for most people are used.
 We show some common combinations here.
 These same medicines can be used during pregnancy, birth, and breastfeeding to protect the baby from HIV.

 How to take ART